 Tips for the portfolio (Bachelor)

 - LIBERAL ARTS/ART TEACHING AT GRAMMAR SCHOOLS: You can choose different content and formal focuses in your portfolio and do not have to work on an overarching theme.
 Look for your own formal language in all your works.
 You can work with different techniques, materials and media (installation, performance, video/film, sound, drawing, painting, photography, digital works, print, etc.).
-Here are more tips about the folder in the download.
+Here are some more tips for your portfolio for liberal arts/art teaching.

 - COMMUNICATION DESIGN: You should present a comprehensive impression of self-developed artistic works, e.g. drawings, paintings, photographs, collages or sculptures.
 Representational ability and imagination, development of ideas and empathy are crucial.
-Here are more tips about the folder in the download.
+Here are some more tips for your communication design portfolio.

 - INDUSTRIAL DESIGN: The portfolio should give an impression of the self-developed artistic works from graphics, photography and sculpture.
 The choice of techniques is free; please include max. two works that were created using a computer.